TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 ### Progression conditions

-Conditions are **data-driven** — read from the current state's notecard definition, not hardcoded by state name.
-This makes the progression logic fully configurable without code changes.
+Conditions are **data-driven** — read from the current state's notecard definition, not hardcoded by state name, making the progression logic fully configurable without code changes.
 Each path type has its own condition fields:

 **Progress** (deterioration — e.g., Clear → Cloudy):
 - `progress_trend_max` — trigger if trend < this value (hPa/min, negative = falling)